Student Loan Borrower Assisstance

 • Payments are lower at first and then increase every two years to pay your loans off within 10 years (up to 30 years for Consolidation Loans).

-• You’ll pay more on this plan than under a Standard Repayment plan.
+• You’ll pay more in total over time on this plan than under a Standard Repayment plan.

-• This plan is not a good option if you’re hoping to have your loans canceled under PSLF or IDR loan cancellation and is risky unless you are confident you will be able to pay more on your loans every two years.
+• This plan is not a good option if you’re hoping to have your loans canceled under PSLF or IDR loan cancellation because time in this plan will not count towards cancellation in either program.
+It is also risky unless you are confident you will be able to pay more on your loans every two years.

 More About Graduated Repayment